EUDAT-B2SAFE/B2SAFE-DPM/client/README.md

 ## Configuration ##

-The DPM client scripts will be controlled via iRODS, by using the msiExecCmd iRODS command.
-We typically install the DPM scripts in a subdirectory under the `/opt/eudat/b2safe-dpm-client` and use a link in the `iRODS/service/bin/cmd` directory to point to the scripts.
+The DPM agent can be scheduled periodically relying on the local unix crontab or controlled via iRODS, by using the msiExecCmd iRODS command.
+The typical install path is a subdirectory under the `/opt/eudat/b2safe-dpm-client` and linked in the `iRODS/service/bin/cmd` directory to point to the scripts.

 Such a organization would look something like this:
 ```
- iRODS/server/bin/cmd/runPolicyManager.py -> /opt/eudat/b2safe-dpm-client/lib/PolicyManager.py
+ iRODS/server/bin/cmd/runPolicyManager.py -> /opt/eudat/b2safe-dpm-client/cmd/PolicyManager.py
- iRODS/server/bin/cmd/uploadPolicyState.py -> /opt/eudat/b2safe-dpm-client/lib/Upload.py

  /opt/eudat/b2safe-dpm-client/conf
- /opt/eudat/b2safe-dpm-client/lib
+ /opt/eudat/b2safe-dpm-client/cmd
  /opt/eudat/b2safe-dpm-client/packaging
+ /opt/eudat/b2safe-dpm-client/log
+ /opt/eudat/b2safe-dpm-client/test
+ /opt/eudat/b2safe-dpm-client/output
+ /opt/eudat/b2safe-dpm-client/rules
 ```

-Inside the `/opt/eudat/b2safe-dpm-client/conf` directory is a file called `config.ini`.
-This file holds center specific properties and should be configured for each center.
+Inside the `/opt/eudat/b2safe-dpm-client/conf` directory are two files
+1) `config.ini`: this file holds center specific properties and should be configured for each center.
+2) `usermap.json`: this file contains the map between the global (EUDAT wide) identity of the user and the local identity on the center's B2SAFE instance.

 ## PolicyManager.py ##